elsorino/steamcommunity-downloader/README.md

 ### Usage

+For steam comments, do:

-`./steam-comments.py -u https://steamcommunity.com/id/ChetFaliszek/ -n 2 -o example.txt`
+`./stcommunity.py --comments -u https://steamcommunity.com/id/ChetFaliszek/ -n 2 -o example.txt`

+This also supports group urls for group comments.

+For group announcements, replace `--comments` with `--announcements`

-Optionally, use `--html` to enable html output for steam emotes & profile links of commenters
+Optionally, use `--html` to enable html output for steam emotes & profile links of commenters.

-Profile must be public(for now)
+Profiles must be public(for now)

 TODO:

 * Support private profiles
 * Improve format of HTML output with auto resolving of vanity URLs
+* Support more steam group stuff incl. events,  comments on announcements, discussions, hidden announcements